Cevikalp/GlobalVit/README.md

 **Fig 2.** Visualization of frontalization results for selected non-frontal face images.
 The first row presents the input images with pose variations, while the second row shows the corresponding ground-truth frontal references.
 The subsequent rows display the outputs produced by the evaluated methods.

+-- If you wnat to test the trained models on non-aligned face images,  you can run **'align_frontalize_faces.py'** script.
+It will use RetinaFace alignment technqiue to aling images to satandard face and then run the model on the aligned face.
+We also collected some images from the internet and our lab environment.
+They are given under real_images directory.
+To frontal,ize these images, you have to run **'test-real-images.py'** script.
+That scipt enables to choose among 4 face frontalization models using detr type decoder, git decoder or models using pretrained face transforme encoders.